airboxlab/hopes/doc/source/overview/index.rst

 - *coverage*: the behavior policy must have a non-zero probability of taking all the actions that the evaluation policy could take.
 In Hopes, we deal with this as much as possible by ensuring a small probability of taking all the actions in the behavior policy, especially in the deterministic case.
 - *positivity*: the rewards must be non-negative to be able to get a lower bound estimate of the target policy.
+In Hopes, you'll find a way to rescale the rewards to make them positive (using MinMaxScaler).

 .. [#] in the context of off-policy policy gradient methods, but that's out of the scope of this project.